Communicating through ChurchSuite

 - Branded Slimline is similar but doesn't include your Logo, adding instead a more subtle emblem logo to the end of the email

-You can manage the Logo, Emblem, Colour styling, Font and preferred default Template in the Profile section of the Administrator area.
-For further information, see the related support article on Personalising your ChurchSuite account.
+You can manage the Logo, Emblem, Colour styling, Font and preferred default Template in the Brands section of the Administrator area.
+For further information, see the related support article on Using brands.

-When composing an email, pressing <Enter> adds a line break, but the previous line's formatting is not carried over to the new line.
-Pressing Shift+<Enter> adds a paragraph break and carries over the previous paragraph formatting to the new paragraph.
+When composing an email, pressing <Enter> adds a line break, but the previous line's styling is not carried over to the new line.
+Pressing Shift+<Enter> adds a paragraph break and carries over the previous paragraph styling to the new paragraph.

 Email open tracking